WhiteflagProtocol/whiteflag-api/docs/md/bitcoin.md

 * `rpcHost`: the hostname of the Bitcoin node
 * `rpcPort`: the port on which the RPC interface is exposed
 * `rpcPath`: optional path to reach the RPC interface
-* `username`: an optional username for basic http authorization
+* `rpcUsername`: an optional username for basic http authorization
-* `password`: an optional password for basic http authorization
+* `rpcPassword`: an optional password for basic http authorization